Alexhuszagh/lattice/README.md

 - Alex Huszagh

-Lattice uses code directly adapted from [CPR](https://github.com/whoshuu/cpr) and therefore credits those [authors](AUTHORS), and can be considered a fork in some form.
-Contributors to CPR are not affiliated with Lattice.
+Lattice is effectively a fork of [CPR](https://github.com/whoshuu/cpr) with a different backend, and credits those in [authors](AUTHORS).
+Contributors specified in CPR are not affiliated with lattice in any form.

-The OpenSSL adapter was reimplemented from libssl annotations in the cURL project, and therefore is  a derivative work.
+Code from various open source projects was also integrated into lattice, and derivative works are credited in both the source and header files, as well as LICENSE.md.

 ## Contributor Guidelines